bethylamine/bethylamine.github.io/library/moral-panic/homophobia.md

     > real differences did exist, then men would need women and women would need men.
 Our
     > children would learn that sexual differences are like mere personality types.
 Wait
     > until your kids start bring- ing those papers home from school
+[15]: Statesman Journal (Salem, Oregon) 1994-03-05
+    > **If any group in America displays tactics similar to those employed by the Nazis, it
+    > is the so-called gay rights movement**, which has spawned numerous violent splinter
+    > organizations, such as ActUp and Queer Nation.
+Eric Pollard, a founding member of
+    > ActUp, said in a 1991 _Washington Blade_ article that ActUp's tactics were drawn
+    > largely from Hitler's book, _Mein Kampf_ (My Struggle). **The mainstream homosexual
+    > lobby, in true Hitlerian style, has targeted our children** for wholesale moral
+    > re-education through public school programs labeled with benign-sounding euphemisms
+    > such as multiculturalism and diversity.